 We had the wonderful privilege of attending Manningham Business‘ Women Inspiring Business Lunch today.
 The food was great and the company delightful.
 Above all – Moira Kelly (AO), an international humanitarian and global peace maker – was the guest speaker and we were truly humbled and inspired by the stories she shared.

-Yesterday we had the good pleasure of attending yet another event presented by our mentors from the Entourage: ‘The 8 Steps to Entrepreneurial and Sales Mastery’.
-It was hosted at the Melbourne Convention Centre with speakers Peter Lackovic, Anette Lockovic and Lorraine Murphy from the Remarkables Group.
+Yesterday we had the good pleasure of attending yet another event presented by our mentors from The Entourage: ‘The 8 Steps to Entrepreneurial and Sales Mastery’.
+It was hosted at the Melbourne Convention Centre with The Entourage’s elite speakers Peter Lackovic, Anette Lockovic, and Lorraine Murphy from the Remarkables Group headlining.
 And my-oh-my: did we learn lots!